-Legumes are a very nutritious and economic food that provide you with a large amount of healthy protein.
+Legumes are not only very nutritious and affordable, but they provide you with a large amount of healthy protein.
 They are also rich in fiber, vitamins, and minerals.
 Keep reading to find out more about the numerous health benefits of legumes below.

 Despite the fact that legumes are often said to lead to weight gain or cause poor digestion, that’s not at all true.
 In this article, we will explain all of their benefits, as well as who they are especially recommended for, and some tips to help you eat and digest them properly.

-- They are rich in protein, which are essential in periods of growth, for athletes, pregnant women, etc. They don’t contain as much protein as foods from animal sources, but they are much more assimilable and healthy.
+Also, legumes are rich in protein, which are essential in periods of growth, for athletes, pregnant women, etc. They don’t contain as much protein as foods from animal sources, but they are much more assimilable and healthy.
 This is why they are especially recommended for people who want to go vegan.

 People who have uric acid or a tendency to suffer from gout attacks should control their consumption of legumes or consult their doctor beforehand.